Feb. 1, 2019

 A quick surf through Netflix shows that the male/female binary is loosening and broadening.
 Casts increasingly include characters who are gay, bisexual, trans or simply not conforming to traditional gender norms.

 There is Kalinda, the bisexual investigator in The Good Wife.
 Or RuPaul and his Drag Race, a celebration of all things queer.
 Or Sophia, the transgender prisoner in Orange is the New Black, played by Laverne Cox, who is a transgender woman.

 But as the narrator in Jonny Appleseed suggests, queerness is different for everyone.
 It intersects with race, economics, gender and more.
 So while it's encouraging to see more diverse characters portrayed on the screen and page, it would be naïve to suggest that the Netflix buffet of queer-friendly programming solves all gender discrimination problems.

-So what role can artistic representations play in a shift toward gender fluidity?
-Can art not only reflect hopeful visions of genderqueer people, but also effect change in how gender is perceived?
+So what role can artistic representations play in a shift toward embracing more inclusive notions of gender?
+Can art not only reflect a more positive vision of gender-nonconforming people, but also effect change in how gender is perceived?

 A tale of two mommies

 Derritt Mason, assistant professor of English in UCalgary's Faculty of Arts, studies gender and sexuality in children’s and young adult literature.
 In a soon-to-be published book, he explores the evolution of queer characters in literature and media for young people.
 His reading list includes a picture book, called Heather Has Two Mommies, by Lesléa Newman — one of the earliest children’s stories about lesbian relationships.
 It’s the story of Momma Jane and Momma Kate, who become a couple and have a child together.